AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 ### Week 10 11/5/18 Thursday, Thursday 8th Mentor/Mentee 1-on-1 (remote)

 Discussion: Today was the last day of early voting.
 I arrived at my polling place a little before 4:30 pm.
-I did not expect to see the long line, which wrapped around the inside perimeter of the McFetrige Sports Center.
+I did not expect to see the long line, which wrapped around the inside perimeter of the McFetridge Sports Center.
 It was unlikely I'd be able to make our meeting, and I was right, it was two hours before I was done voting--but it was worth it!
 We settled on a remote session on Thursday.

 ![Vote](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/vote.jpg)

 I took all 3 file-path variables out of the functions along with the rest of my variables and moved them to the top of the program.
-I ended up returnig my calls after each function, since I could't get the main function to work.
+I ended up returning my calls after each function, since I couldn’t get the main function to work.
 I kept getting variable scope issues.
 After some troubleshooting with Jim, he pointed out my functions and the resulting dataframes were named the same, which Python allowed.
-I guess that's the danger of a dynamicly typed language rather than statically typed language like Java.
+I guess that's the danger of a dynamically typed language rather than statically typed language like Java.
 I sketched out the past state logic and confirmed my initial suspicion.

-Next Steps: Think about what and how I'd like to vizualize this data.
+Next Steps: Think about what and how I'd like to visualize this data.

 Deliverables: Code past state